aryamaansaha/MPDD-ACM-challenge/readme.md

+# MPDD ACM Challenge
-# How to run it
+## Instructions to Run it
 ## Getting a python venv
-make sure you have Python version `3.13.2` available on path as python3 and execute the following commands in folder
+Ensure you have Python version `3.13.2` available on path as python3 and execute the following commands in folder

 ```
 python3 -m venv .venv